samsoul007/elasticsearch-helper/README.md

 After experiencing a lot of issues due to the way Elasticsearch handles the queries, I decided to create this helper currently used on production level that had helped us to drastically improve the readability and flexibility of our code.

-With this helper you will be able to query your elasticsearch clusters very easily.
+With this helper you will be able to query your Elasticsearch clusters very easily.
 Everything is chainable and the query always returns a promise.

 NOTE: Even if we use this on production level, we still find bugs and add improvements to the module codebase.
 Feel free to fork it and modify it for your own needs.